 Terri B. Webb, and seeing eye guide, Evon, (currently retired) pose after installing orginal artwork at Chicken Salad Chick in Dothan Alabama

 Combining her love for art with the challenge of owning her own business, Terri B. Webb, formed Something Original, Inc. in 1996.
 She has been painting professionally for more thirty years.
 In her early career, Terri created decorative environments with techniques such as faux finishes, and hand painted murals.
-Her larger commercial projects include South Georgia Medical Center, where Terri is the Featured Artist of the Parking Bridge Gallery, Out Patient Surgery Waiting Room, Dasher Heart Tower, and, Perilman Cancer Center.
+Her larger commercial projects include South Georgia Medical Center, where Terri is the Featured Artist of the Parking Bridge Gallery, Out Patient Surgery Waiting Room, Dasher Heart Tower, Education Department, and Pearlman Cancer Center.

 She has painted in many professional offices, banks, restaurants, including Chicken Salad Chick, and retail stores.
 Terri painted the large three story mural in the student center of North Georgia Military College, in Dahlonega, GA.
 She , also has painted backgrounds for museums, including Tyson Steel Wildlife Museum, located in Dorun, GA.

 Terri has an impressive portfolio of residential projects including, baby nurseries, children's rooms, bathrooms and dining rooms.

 Terri is adjusting to progressive visual loss from a rare disease diagnosed in 2004. she works hard to be pro-active, positive, and productive.
 Terri currently attends The Hadley School for the Blind and Visually Impaired, she has participated in Vocational Rehabilitation, through the state of Georgia's Department of Labor.
 She completes years of Orientation and Mobility training, and is always learning new life skills and assistive technology.